changhoonhahn/SEDflow/docs/datamodel.rst

     n_dust :
         Calzetti (2001) dust index

-For more details on the specific galaxy properties, see |provabgs|_.
+For more details on the galaxy properties, see |provabgs|_.

-A small fraction fo NSA galaxies have photometry or uncertainties outside of the ``SEDflow`` training data.
+A small fraction of NSA galaxies have photometry or uncertainties outside of the ``SEDflow`` training data.
 For these galaxies, ``SEDflow`` does not produce sensible posteriors.
 We estimate their posteriors using the ``PROVABGS`` SED model with MCMC